automorphism88/snapraid-btrfs/README.md

-while options appearing after the command are passed through to snapraid (with the exception of `-c`/`--conf`, which must be specified before the command so that it can be processed by `snapraid-btrfs` when creating the temporary snapraid config file).
-Snapraid-btrfs also adds additional commands, such as `cleanup`, for managing its snapshots.
+while options appearing after the command are passed through to snapraid (with the exception of `-c`/`--conf`, which must be specified before the command so that it can be processed by `snapraid-btrfs` when creating the temporary snapraid config file). `snapraid-btrfs` also adds additional commands, such as `cleanup`, for managing its snapshots.

 ## Setup instructions